 Article IX – Changes to Bylaws and Charter

-Proposed changes to this document by OQSPG members shall be submitted to the OQWG Leadership Team for discussion at a future OQSPG meeting.
-Changes must be voted on through a ballot issued to OQSPG voting members.
+Proposed changes to this document shall be submitted to the OQWG Leadership Team for discussion at a future meeting.

 Bylaws shall be reviewed by the OQWG Leadership Team annually and updated as needed.